lsst-dm/dm_dev_guide/services/lsst-db.rst

 Account Password
 ================

-The lsst-db server does NOT use your NCSA account.
+The ``lsst-db`` server does NOT use your NCSA account.

 After you receive your initial temporary password, change it as soon as possible as follows.

-Set the MYSQL_HISTFILE environment variable to /dev/null (By doing it you will prevent the command with your new password from being saved in clear-text history file.).
+Set the ``MYSQL_HISTFILE`` environment variable to :file:`/dev/null` (By doing it you will prevent the command with your new password from being saved in clear-text history file.).

 .. code-block:: bash